w3c/wot-thing-description/README.md

 ## Labeling Conventions

-We use the following labels for the purpose written next to them:
+We use the GitHub labels found at <https://github.com/w3c/wot-thing-description/labels>.
+Please try to reuse the labels before creating new ones.

-- Label A: Purpose TBD

 ## Resources used together with the TD Specification